Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Experiments

 Further investigations are conducted by varying the percentage of nodes with noise (i.e., $ \eta $).
 For the sake of clarity, performance gap, $ \Delta $, is obtained through subtracting the accuracy of GAIN from that of GS-mean or AGAIN.
-As shown in \textbf{Figure ~\ref{fig_rel_acc}}, the performance of attention mechanism and adversarial training varies with the node percentage and graph property.
-In general, as the percentage of nodes with noise increasing, attention brings improvement first but fails gradually.
-The adversarial training is found to be workable in a wide region, but the performance gain shrinks or even becomes negative when more nodes are corrupted with noise.
+As shown in \textbf{Figure~\ref{fig_rel_acc}}, the performance of attention mechanism and adversarial training varies with node percentage and graph property.
+In general, as the percentage of nodes with noise increases, the attention mechanism brings an improvement first but loses effects gradually.
+With adversarial training employed, AGAIN outperforms GAIN by clear margins in most cases, revealing adversarial training is able to improve model robustness.
+However, the performance gain yielded by adversarial training shrinks or even becomes negative when more nodes are corrupted with noise.